VxD

 VxD is the device driver model used in Microsoft Windows/386 2.x, the 386 enhanced mode of Windows 3.x, Windows 9x, and to some extent also by the Novell DOS 7, OpenDOS 7.01, and DR-DOS 7.02 (and higher) multitasker (TASKMGR).
 VxDs have access to the memory of the kernel and all running processes, as well as raw access to the hardware.
 Starting with Windows 98, Windows Driver Model was the recommended driver model to write drivers for, with the VxD driver model still being supported for backward compatibility, until Windows Me.

 Name and design

 The name "VxD" is an abbreviation for "virtual xxx driver", where "xxx" is some class of hardware device.
 It derives from the fact that most drivers had filenames of the form vxxxd.386 in Windows 3.x.
 Some examples are vjoyd.386 (joystick) and vmm.386 (memory manager).
 VxDs under Windows 3.x usually have the filename extension .386, while those under Windows 9x have .vxd.
+Windows 9x VxDs are in Linear Executable format; its code can be 16-bit and 32-bit hybrid, or pure 32-bit.
 VxDs written for Windows 3.x can be used under Windows 9x but not vice versa.